Sayalee-Damle/chatbot-property-finder/README.md

 ## Description

 This is a chatbot which allows users to search for properties using natural language.
-This chatbot is based on Langchain Agents and uses the property search engine of Savills (https://www.savills.com/)
+This chatbot is based on Langchain Agents and uses the Savills property search engine (https://www.savills.com/).

 ## Installation instructions